Fuoad-Ibrahim/Cypress/README.md

 Cypress is a desktop application which simulates a reporting service.
 With Cypress, users can report hazards witnessed on the roads of Toronto.

-Programs and tools used:
-- Python
-- PyQt5
-- Qt Designer
-- MySQL

 ## As a user

 Anyone can register as a user.
 User's have access to features such as viewing profile information, reporting issues and contacting Cypress staff members.